 To answer this question, we’ll look here at some of the key reasons why people buy Bitcoin.
 We’ll also look at how the digital currency can be used and, of course, how you can buy Bitcoin yourself.

 Why do people buy Bitcoin?

-For the most part, people buy Bitcoin to invest long-term or start trading coins on cryptocurrency exchanges.
+There are numerous reasons for people buying Bitcoin.
+For the most part, many people buy Bitcoin to invest long-term or start trading coins on cryptocurrency exchanges.
 However, Bitcoin also has several practical uses as a currency in its own right.